Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 0.01 cubic foot (1 folder)

-The Robert Huston Carnahan Papers contains a letter from Robert Huston Carnahan, an officer in the 3rd Illinois Cavalry, stationed at Rolla, Phelps County, Missouri, dated December 3, 1861.
-Carnahan commented on winter quarters and camp life.
+The Robert Huston Carnahan Papers contain a letter from Robert H. Carnahan, an officer in the 3rd Illinois Cavalry stationed at Rolla in Phelps County, Missouri.
+In the letter, dated December 3, 1861, Carnahan commented on winter quarters and camp life.